Raiffeisen-DGTL/checkita-data-quality/docs/en/01-application-setup/01-ApplicationSettings.md

 These parameters should be provided as `defaultSparkOptions` list where each parameter is a string in format:
 `spark.param.name=spark.param.value`.

+## Encryption

+When `storage` section is defined, it is also recommended to use `encryption` section in order to protect sensitive information in job config.
+This should be done by defining the parameters within the application configuration file:

+* `secret` -  Secret string used to encrypt/decrypt sensitive fields.
+This string should contain at least 32 characters.
+*Required*.
+* `keyFields` - List of key fields used to identify fields that requires encryption/decryption.
+*Optional, default is `[password, secret]`*.

+If `encryption` section is missing then job config will be saved in database as is.

 ## Example of Application Configuration File

 Hocon configuration format supports variable substitution and Checkita Data Quality framework has a mechanism to